Architecture of Hong Kong: PMQ

 A design hub which utilises old, unused spaces to create platforms for a variety of start-ups to showcase their best innovations and products for the public to get access to.
 After two years of renovations, the former police married quarters in Aberdeen Street, Central, has been reborn as PMQ.

 Although studio spaces are small (about 450 sq ft), the hub is a great venue to foster a community.
 Spacious open-air corridors in front of each unit will be used for exhibitions and pop-up events; there will be a co-working space and units for overseas designers-in-residence.
 The PMQ's entrepreneurial focus is the best chance for young Hong Kong designers to become successful, since the hierarchical nature of most local companies stifles innovation.

 Hong Kong Science Park

-It is a project which set to promote high end technologies and innovation ideas exchange.
+The Hong Kong Science Park is a project which is set to promote high end technologies and innovation ideas exchange.
 The development is a key infrastructure projects that integrates with Hong Kong's advancement as a regional hub for high-tech innovation.
 The Hong Kong Science Park is located at Tolo Harbour and comprises three phases.
 Phase I site is divided into three zones: Core, Corporate and Campus.
 The Core Zone is centrally located and consists of communal and recreational facilities, meeting and conference rooms, exhibition halls, shops, dining areas as well as office spaces for small size companies.
 The Corporate Zone is located along the waterfront and is reserved for large size corporate companies who wish to operate in a building solely owned by them.
 The Campus Zone is situated by the Tolo Highway and is designed to accommodate medium size companies in multi-tenants buildings.